mentalblank/RARomOnHashes/README.md

 - Refresh any RetroAchievements.org "Supported Game Files" page to activate the script.
 > **Notes:**
 > - If no links appear ([Screenshot](https://i.imgur.com/O9ad6mm.png)) after a few seconds or a page refresh, you can check to see if the script is running in your browser's dev console which will say "***RA Rom Download Script running.***"
-> - You can also check the [web app version](https://mentalblank.github.io/RARomOnHashes) or [hashlinks.json](https://raw.githubusercontent.com/mentalblank/RARomOnHashes/refs/heads/main/hashlinks.json) to see if the hashes have been linked.
+> - You can also check [hashlinks.json](https://raw.githubusercontent.com/mentalblank/RARomOnHashes/refs/heads/main/hashlinks.json) to see if the hashes have been linked.

 ## 🔄 Pull Requests